OpenCollarTeam/opencollarteam.github.io/How-To-Update-Your-OpenCollar.md

 * Rez the updater near the collar prim
 * Drop the script named oc_collarizer into your collar prim.
 * The update will begin.

+# From 3.X or Older

+This is worthwhile if your very old collar is a custom build or sentimental item you want to bring up to date.

+* Rez or wear the collar
+* Rez the updater.
+* In the collar menu go to Help / About or Help / Debug
+* Press update.
+The update will begin.